CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 While the CRAs have different scoring systems, they typically have more or less the same criteria for what’s ‘good’.

-However, the waters are a little bit muddy regarding the lender.
+However, the waters are a little bit muddy regarding the Lender.
 Lenders will typically use your CRA credit score as a shortcut.
-Have an abysmally lousy credit score, and you likely won’t get very far into the car finance application.
+You have an abysmally lousy credit score, and you likely won’t get far into the car finance application.
 Lenders tend to have an automatic filter that will auto-reject anyone below a specific finance score.

-Lenders typically have further criteria to decide if they want to loan you the money.
-Their check includes things like monthly outgoings and affordability, total income, and job security…but it’s up to each lender to decide how they want to do it.
+Lenders typically have further criteria to decide whether to loan you the money.
+Their check includes monthly outgoings and affordability, total income, and job security… but it’s up to each Lender to decide how they want to do it to help you finance your car.

 Depending on the Lender, they might ask if you have parking or driving fines, student loans, council tax arrears or even a criminal record.
-As tempting as it might be, it’s essential, to be honest with the lender.
-If you’re not, and they find out, they could cancel your finance.
+As tempting as it might be, being honest with the Lender is essential.
+If you’re not, and they find out, they could cancel your car finance.

-After getting that information, your lender will combine it with the CRA credit score to calculate their in-house score.
+After getting that information, your Lender will combine it with the CRA credit score to calculate their in-house score.
 You typically won’t see this yourself, and it’s usually automated.
-Your car finance application will be accepted if you have a high enough score.
+Your car finance application will be accepted with a high enough score.

-Car finance lenders use their own eligibility criteria when approving a loan.
+Car finance lenders have their own eligibility criteria when approving a loan.
 Some may place more significance on your credit score than others.

-It’s helpful to note that each lender will likely have different criteria for making up their score and what they deem to be a good affordability rating.
+It’s helpful to note that each Lender will likely have different criteria for making up their score and what they deem affordable.
 That’s why it’s so important to shop around!
-Many lenders specialise in lending to people with low credit ratings, so you’re likely to find something if that’s you.
+Many lenders specialise in car finance with low credit ratings, so you’ll likely find something if that’s you.

 WARNING: Getting declined for Car Finance can negatively impact your Credit Score

-What happens if you get declined for car finance?
+What happens if you get declined for car finance due to a low credit score?
 It depends on who rejects you.

 Have your application declined at the first stage with the car finance broker, then not much?
 The broker only does a “Soft” search that won’t appear on your credit history.

-What are your options if you can’t get car finance?
+What are your options if you don’t have the credit score needed for car finance?
 You could enlist the help of someone such as a parent or partner and take out joint car finance or a guarantor loan.

-Your finance history will contain a lot of information about you – some that you’ve probably forgotten!
+Your finance history will contain much information about you – some you’ve probably forgotten!

 It contains things like: